roses as companion plants for lavender

 2. Alliums

-Lavender plants have shorter stems, leaving plenty of room to grow tall plants like Alliums.
-This height difference will make a lovely comparison in your flower garden.
+Most lavender plants have shorter stems than most of the large ornamental alliums, although there are some shorter ornamental onion varieties.
+The height difference will make a lovely comparison in your flower garden.
 Alliums and lavender look well together as garden borders or in pots.
 Both of them require full sun and little water.
 They also both enjoy sandy soil, making it convenient to plant them together in garden beds.

 3. Rosemary

-Rosemary and Lavender truly make a classic pair.
+Rosemary and lavender make a classic pair.
 Adding rosemary to your herb garden will expand the herbs you can use in your cooking.
 If you are trying to expand your already existing lavender garden, rosemary is a great option because it isn’t very bothered by existing plants.

 Both lavender and rosemary attract beneficial insects and pollinators.
 They also deter deer and rabbits, keeping them away from valuable plants that aren’t as highly scented.